 - Consider purchasing a sharps container using MedPro Diposal’s mail back services.

 - You may also use a laundry detergent bottle or soda bottle.

 - When full, seal the container and tape it shut.

-- Mark the container “DO NOT RECYCLE” and place in your regular trash.
+- Mark the container “DO NOT RECYCLE” and place it in your regular trash.